Filter by Category

 Ages: 12 - 15

-Teen Improv Club is a high-energy, interactive class where young performers can explore the world of improv comedy.
-Whether they’re natural jokesters or just curious about trying something new, this class is designed to help students build confidence, sharpen their wit, and find their unique comedic voice—no experience required!
-Through engaging exercises, students will learn the essentials of comedic timing, improvisation, and stage presence—all while having an absolute blast!
-By the end of the course, they’ll leave with a solid grasp of comedy fundamentals and the confidence to apply humor in any creative field.
+Whether you are a natural jokester or just curious about trying something new, this class is designed to help students build confidence, sharpen their wit, and find their unique comedic voice—no experience required!
+Through engaging exercises and acting games, students will learn the essentials of comedic timing, improvisation, and stage presence—all while having an absolute blast!
+By the end of the course, you'll leave with a solid grasp of comedy fundamentals and the confidence to apply humor in any creative field.
 The semester culminates in a family performance at Big Couch Nola!

 MEET THE INSTRUCTOR: